 13 Nov Leading Your People Through Change

 It’s been a year of adapting for you and your teams.
-We’ve experienced unprecedented disruption to operations and indeed our lives which has called on everyone to be more flexible as they adapt new ways of working.
+We’ve experienced unimaginable disruption to operations and indeed our lives which has called on everyone to be more flexible as they adapt new ways of working.
 It’s also pushed many to take their digital performance management and engagement strategies to the next level.
+Leading your people through this kind of change is no easy task.

 When aiming for great leadership, actions speak a lot louder than words.
-This is especially the case when it comes to moving through change such as rolling out a new process.
+This is especially the case when it comes to leading your people through change such as rolling out a new process.
 Communication is still important; they need to know what’s happening.
 But there are certain behaviours your team must see during a transition to new ways of working and beyond for success.

 1. Joined-Up Thinking

 They should know about the benefits and that it has been signed off at a departmental level too.
 It must be crystal clear that it’s agreed across the company as the best way forward to everyone.
 Otherwise, you’ll never get your people on board.
-However, it’s up to you as their manager to lead out on this process of inclusion and implementation.
+However, it’s up to you as their manager to lead your people through this process of inclusion and implementation.

 This goes for every person in your organisation; individuals and teams at all levels.
 Everyone needs to hold themselves and others accountable for their involvement in a new process.
 Be mindful of this when selecting a system, as you can opt for one that supports this.
-For example, with our product, it’s clear what stage a goal is at and who is responsible for moving it forward.
+For example, with our product, it’s clear what stage a goal is at, who is responsible for moving it forward and how individual/team goals align to the business strategy.

 Accountability also applies to company values.
 Especially during times of change, or introducing a new way of working, holding the company values is of great significance.
 Your team needs to see them reflected in your actions.
 It shows the company is authentic and is who they say they are.
 This builds trust, gains buy-in and supports a sense of community.

-People need to know what is going on.
+Transparency is critical when leading your people through change.
 They will be watching your actions and behaviours for clues on this; whether consciously doing so or not.
 They are always taking it in and making assessments.
 The good news is, you can ensure their results are positive ones by creating a culture of transparency.

 For example, one action we have seen works well with our product is when the senior team publicly shares the entire company strategy, goals and milestones before inviting others into the platform.
 This makes people feel more included, and less like decisions are being made that impact them without consultation.